finbourne/lusid-sdk-csharp-preview/sdk/docs/StructuredMarketDataApi.md

 ## UpsertStructuredMarketData

-> UpsertStructuredDataResponse UpsertStructuredMarketData (string scope, Dictionary<string, UpsertStructuredMarketDataRequest> structuredData)
+> UpsertStructuredDataResponse UpsertStructuredMarketData (string scope, Dictionary<string, UpsertStructuredMarketDataRequest> requestBody)

 [EXPERIMENTAL] Upsert a set of structured market data items.
 This creates or updates the data in Lusid.